 The second tip is about your address.

 A while ago, I got a query from a client who wanted me to read his manuscript and rewrite it.
-He didn’t have email and asked if he could mail it to me.
+He didn’t have an email and asked if he could mail it to me.

 At the time, I didn’t have a PO Box, so I gave him my home address.

-He called me for a couple of months, all times of day and night.
+He called me for a couple of months, at all times of day and night.
 And, he had my address.

-Fortunately, circumstances intervened and I ended up moving.
+Fortunately, circumstances intervened, and I ended up moving.
 I also got a different phone number.
-But, it was a little scary for a while.
+But it was a little scary for a while.

 These are two warnings to all you freelance writers and ghostwriters out there: